pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/hash_join.md

 ### The order of input relations matter
 Apache Pinot does not use table stats to determine the best order to consume the input relations.
-Instead it assumes that the right input relation is the smaller.
+Instead, it assumes that the right input relation is the smaller one.
 That relation will always be fully consumed to build a hash table and sometimes it will be broadcasted to all workers.
 This means that it is important to specify the smaller relation as the right input.